 SSL learns a representation of the data via a pretext task.
 The pretext task is defined depending on the application and the type of the dataset.
-For example, the pretext task in natural language processing which involves learning pattern from a sequential dataset (i.e. sentences) is predicting masked words in a sentence.
-Through prediction of the masked words the transformers learn to extract distributed representation of the whole sentence without the masked word such that the representation carries enough information to predict what the missing word is.
-Operating on the principle that the data's structure can offer insights in an unsupervised manner, it seeks to reduce dependence on labeled datasets and learn to recover whole or parts of the features of its original input \cite{SSL, SSL2}.
+For example, the pretext task in natural language processing (NLP), which involves learning patterns from a sequential dataset (i.e. sentences), is predicting masked words in a sentence.
+Through prediction of the masked words, the internal transformer architecture learns to extract distributed representations of entire sentences without the masked word, such that the representation carries enough information to predict what the missing word is.
+Operating on the principle that the structure of the data can provide insights in an unsupervised manner, it seeks to reduce dependence on labeled datasets and learn to recover whole or parts of the features of its original input \cite{SSL, SSL2}.
 Masked language modeling (MLM) is a key component in SSL and introduced a novel methodology to utilize unlabeled data \cite{b1}.
 MLM involves predicting a masked input within a sequence, allowing the model to consider context from both the left and right sides of any masked input.
 The bidirectional attention grants the model complete access to all surrounding tokens, enhancing the ability to understand the full context of the sequence \cite{b1}.
 We extend this concept to understand the relationship between the bytes in a packet sequence based on the surrounding context.
 This approach enhances the model's ability to generalize from the unlabeled data to unseen examples, improving its predictive accuracy on the raw packet bytes